 Start planning for documentation early and do it in conjunction with planning other aspects of your audience development project.
 The best documentation plans identify appropriate methods of documentation, include a budget and schedule, determine who is responsible for specific activities, and are coordinated with collaborators' plans.
 (See Worksheet 9.2 for guidance related to planning documentation.)
 Determine end uses and recipients of documentation when you are in the initial project-planning phase.
-During this stage, establish the rights and ownership of the work and obtain good legal advice about copyrights and contract agreements related to the documentation of artists' work and performances.
+During this stage, establish the rights and not have these skills on staff, there are outside experts who may be required for different types of documentation, including videographers, survey consultants, writers, Web site designers, or audio recording engineers.